There are a range of options to help you finance your education at Arcadia

 - The parent must file the formal online application for the Tuition Exchange scholarship through their sponsor institution prior to Arcadia’s deadline of January 31

 - The student must apply and be admitted to Arcadia as a full-time undergraduate student

 - Undergraduate students are eligible for up to four years of awards provided they are enrolled full-time

 - The tuition exchange awards replace all other merit and need-based Arcadia aid awarded to the student and are applicable to tuition only and do not cover fees, housing, meals, or any other additional expenses

 - Specific study abroad programs are covered by Tuition Exchange.
 Currently covered programs are: Arcadia in London, London Internship, FYSAE, SYSAE London, SYSAE Granada, Arcadia in Granada, Intern Philly, the Arcadia Abroad Global Center, and Arcadia Abroad Virtual Global Internships.
 The Arcadia in London and London Internship semester programs offer optional course enrollment at local universities, and the Arcadia in Granada program offers an optional pre-session, the supplemental fees for which are the responsibility of the participant.
 This list is subject to change without notice.

 - Students are selected by a committee in the Office of Enrollment Management.
 Students are selected based on their academic achievement and potential contributions to Arcadia’s campus

-- Recipients are selected from the first-year applicant pool.
-Should any position go unfilled with a first-year student, then a currently enrolled and/or transfer student who has not received Tuition Exchange in the past but is otherwise eligible may be offered the spot.
+- Recipients are selected from the first-year undergraduate applicant pool.
+Should any position go unfilled with a first-year student, then a currently enrolled undergraduate and/or transfer student who has not received Tuition Exchange in the past but is otherwise eligible may be offered the spot.
 This situation is rare, and if there is a spot for currently enrolled student(s), they will be notified as soon as possible, which could be as late as May

 Support for Transfer Students